CSIRCMERI/aiiot.github.io/content/authors/poonam-prasad/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using the People widget.
 user_groups:
-- Principal Investigator & Faculty
+- Past Membars
 ---

-Dr. Barnwal is a outstanding scientist
+Sr. Principal Scientist & Professor of ACSir